-- 1. Follow the safety guidelines listed in Safety instructions. - 2.
-Follow the procedure listed in Before working inside your system.
+- 1. Follow the safety guidelines listed in Safety instructions on page 65. - 2.
+Follow the procedure listed in Before working inside your system on page 66.

 CAUTION: To prevent data loss and potential damage to your system, ensure that your system, LEDs on system, LEDs on NVDIMM-N and LEDs on NVDIMM-N battery are turned off before removing the NVDIMM-N battery.